jfmengels/blog/content/blog/elm-review-v2/index.md

 The README is an integral part of the project especially for packages.
 For package authors and their users, it is important that everything in there is correct.

-This version introduces a visitor for the README, which allows you to collect data from it and to report errors for it that can be automatically fixed.
+This version introduces a visitor for the README, which allows you to collect data and report errors on it.
+Those errors can be fixed automatically.

 Example use-cases: